AjNavneet/BusinessLicense_MulticlassClassifier_Ensemble/readme.md

-# Classification Projects on Machine Learning for Beginners - 2 Project Overview
+# Ensemble Multi-class Classification on business license data.

 ## Overview
 In machine learning, Classification is one of the most widely used techniques with various applications.
 In this project, we explore hands-on and theoretical aspects of various ensemble techniques used for multi-class classification.